Energy Modeling for Early Design Decisions Video, 79 minutes

 4 top energy modeling experts show how to incorporate modeling into design decisions early on

 BuildingGreen is here to help.
-Editorial Director Tristan Roberts hosts a roundtable webcast with a group of the world's top energy modeling experts to demystify the steps that leading firms are taking to incorporate modeling into early design decisions, cost-effectively.
+Tristan Roberts hosts a roundtable webcast with a group of the world's top energy modeling experts to demystify the steps that leading firms are taking to incorporate modeling into early design decisions, cost-effectively.
 They'll cover these topics, among others:

 - What are the key software tools that are effective in early design?